Route Optimization vs Google Maps: What’s the Difference?

 Use Google Maps when you have a small number of stops and just need directions.

-Use route optimization when you have many stops, strict time windows, multiple drivers, capacity limits, or you need dispatch-ready plans with ETAs.
+Use route optimization when you have many stops, strict time windows, multiple drivers, capacity limits, or dispatch-ready route plans.

-If you’re new to the concept, start here: What is route optimization? and How route optimization works.
+If you're new to the concept start with What is route optimization? and How route optimization works .

 What Google Maps does well#

 Google Maps is a navigation-first tool.
-It’s excellent when the job is to guide a driver between locations.
+It’s excellent when the job is guiding a driver between locations.

 • Turn-by-turn navigation and re-routing